Klosmi/html-basics/terminal.md

 So it means that `fs` has a [synchronous](https://nodejs.org/dist/latest-v18.x/docs/api/fs.html#synchronous-example) and an [asynchronous](https://nodejs.org/dist/latest-v18.x/docs/api/fs.html#callback-example) version:
   - __asynchronous__ form:
-   it always take a completion callback as its last arguments.
+   it always takes a completion callback as its last arguments.

     - eg.:
       *The ASYNCHRONOUS way:*